mojtabatalai/AI--app-me/README.md

 Have you noticed which model performs better for daily tasks?
 Was Qwen3 32B your first pick again?
 Merry Christmas 🎄❤
+yeah there’s plenty to explore and get involved in here